icgrp/bert/docs/embedded/bsp.md

 Configuring Board Support Package (BSP) for xilfpga (v5.1) library
 ========================

 For the loading and reading of configuration frames, BERT uses a modified version of xilfpga v5.1, found in the [2019.2 distribution of embeddedsw](https://github.com/Xilinx/embeddedsw/releases/tag/xilinx-v2019.2). xilfpga depends on xilsecure, which can also be found at the 2019.2 link.
 These two libraries must be imported into the board support package and linked against the application code.
+The [SDK setup tutorial](../tutorials/sdksetup.md) outlines how to prepare the SDK before configuring the BSP.

 ## Xilinx SDK 2018.3 Installation